-- Bed and Breakfast Inn (B&B).
-A residential structure with one or more bedrooms rented for overnight lodging with an on-site manager, where meals may be provided subject to applicable Environmental Health Department regulations. - Hotel or Motel.
+- 1. Bed and Breakfast Inn (B&B).
+A residential structure with one or more bedrooms rented for overnight lodging with an on-site manager, where meals may be provided subject to applicable Environmental Health Department regulations. - 2.
+Hotel or Motel.
 A facility with guest rooms or suites, with or without kitchen facilities, rented to the general public for transient lodging.
-Hotels typically include a variety of services in addition to lodging; for example, restaurants, meeting facilities, personal services, etc. Also includes accessory guest facilities such as swimming pools, tennis courts, indoor athletic facilities, accessory retail uses, etc.
+Hotels typically include a variety of services in addition to lodging; for example, restaurants, meeting facilities, personal services, etc. Also includes accessory guest facilities such as swimming pools, tennis courts, indoor athletic facilities, accessory retail uses, etc. - 3.
+Vacation Rental Unit.
+An upstairs housing unit rented for over-night lodging, located in a mixed-use building within the Central Business District.